-- The tenant should request the repair in writing by email, letter or a Notice to landlord of rented premises (Word, 1.9MB).
+- The renter should request the repair in writing by email, letter or a Notice to rental provider of rented premises (Word, 1.9MB).

 - Gather all necessary information for the non-urgent repair, to prevent delays and potential disputes.

-- Maintain communication with the landlord.
+- Maintain communication with the rental provider.
 Record (in writing or electronically) all contact with them in case there are questions over your responsibility to advise them or your authority to undertake repairs.

-When a landlord wants to do their own repairs to the property:
+If a rental provider (owner) wants to do their own repairs to the property:

-- the landlord must give the tenant the required notice and keep them informed
+- they must give the renter the required notice and keep them informed

-- ensure the landlord is aware of their legal obligations regarding notice and entering a property
+- ensure the rental provider is aware of their legal obligations regarding notice and entering a property

-- remind landlords that certain repairs can only be done by licensed tradespeople; for example, electrical, gas or swimming pool repairs
+- remind rental providers that repairs must be done by a suitably qualified person and that certain repairs can only be done by licensed tradespeople.
+For example, electrical, gas or swimming pool repairs

 - all repairs should be of an acceptable standard.

-If a landlord says ‘no’ to a tenant’s request for a non-urgent repair
+If a rental provider (owner) says ‘no’ to a renter’s request for a non-urgent repair

-Make sure the landlord is aware of the consequences of their decision.
-If the landlord refuses to carry out non-urgent repairs, the tenant may ask us to inspect the property and later, make an application to the Victorian Civil and Administrative Tribunal (VCAT).
-The landlord may be liable for additional expenses, such as a fee for the property manager attending the VCAT hearing and compensation to the tenant.
+Make sure the rental provider is aware of the consequences of their decision.
+If they refuse to carry out non-urgent repairs, the renter may ask us to inspect the property or make an application to the VCAT for an order that the repair be carried out.
+The rental provider may be liable for additional expenses, such as a fee for the property manager attending the VCAT hearing and compensation to the renter.

 Replacement of items